khiav223577/active_model_cachers/README.md

 `active_model_cachers` allows you to specify what to cache and when to expire those caches, so that you can cache raw sql query results, time-consuming methods, responses of requests, and so on.
 It also supports AR associations/attibutes (has_many, has_one, belongs_to) and secondary indexes.

-`identity_cache` focuses on AR, and doesn't have the flexibility to specify the query.
-For caching AR associations/attibutes, `identity_cache` has more features, such as caching attibutes by multiple keys, embedding associations to load data in one fetch, non-unique secondary indexes, and caching polymorphic associations.
+`identity_cache` focuses on AR, and doesn't have the flexibility to specify the query.`identity_cache` has more features for caching AR associations/attibutes.
+Some of these feature are : Caching attibutes by multiple keys, embedding associations to load data in one fetch, non-unique secondary indexes, and caching polymorphic associations.

 Another important difference is that `active_model_cachers` encapsulates methods to `cacher`, while `identity_cache` adds a number of `fetch_*` method to `AR` directly, therefore it's more possible to have method name collision when using `identity_cache`.